Ex-doctor’s victims recount sex abuse as young gymnasts

 LANSING, Mich.
-(AP) — One after one, gymnasts and other victims of a disgraced former sports doctor stepped forward in a Michigan courtroom Tuesday to recount the sexual abuse and emotional trauma Larry Nassar inflicted on them as children — one with the warning that “little girls don’t stay little forever.”
+(AP) — One after one, gymnasts and other victims of a disgraced former sports doctor stepped forward in a Michigan courtroom Tuesday to recount the sexual abuse and emotional trauma he inflicted on them as children, including one who warned that girls eventually “grow into strong women that return to destroy your world.”

-Nearly 100 women and girls planned to speak or have their statements read during an extraordinary four-day sentencing hearing.
-Many of them cried as they told their stories.
-Some requested that their identities not be made public.
-The judge consoled the victims and said they should not blame themselves.
+Nearly 100 victims are expected to address the court during the four-day sentencing hearing for 54-year-old Larry Nassar.
+Many cried as they told their stories on the hearing’s first day, and some requested anonymity.
+Others unleashed.

-“I testified to let the world know that you are a repulsive liar and those ‘treatments’ were pathetically veiled sexual abuse,” one victim, Kyle Stephens, said to the 54-year-old Nassar, who bowed his head with his eyes closed or looked away as she and others spoke.
+“I testified to let the world know that you are a repulsive liar and those ‘treatments’ were pathetically veiled sexual abuse,” victim Kyle Stephens said to Nassar, who often bowed his head and closed his eyes or looked away as she and others spoke.

 “Perhaps you have figured it out by now, but little girls don’t stay little forever,” Stephens said.
 “They grow into strong women that return to destroy your world.”